 According to This Old House, a simple way to help prevent ice dams is to keep your roof and eaves the same temperature.
 Here’s how:

 - Add extra insulation in your attic floor to help keep the warm air inside your home and out of the attic.

 - Relocate or remove heat sources (recessed lighting, for instance) in the attic directly under your roof.

 - Insulate attic access doors with a cover, or seal an existing hatch with weatherstripping.

 - Check the flashing around the chimney.
-Over time, flashing can crack and separate from the roof, causing hot air to escape and allowing water to trickle in along the chimney.
-Have your chimney sweep check the flashing and, if necessary, repair or replace it.
+Over time, the flashing may crack and separate from the roof, causing hot air to potentially escape and allowing water to trickle in along the chimney.
+Have your chimney or roofing professional check the flashing and, if necessary, repair or replace it.

-Preventive steps like these can help preserve the health of your home by eliminating ice dams — and maybe even those icicles!
+Preventive steps like these can help preserve the health of your home by stopping ice dams — and maybe even those icicles!